AdobeDocs/commerce-php/src/pages/developer/security/mass-assignment.md

 *  `password_hash`
 *  `is_admin`

-You want users to be able to edit their first and last names only on a page or through the endpoint, but inside the controller/service contract, you have code looking something like this:
+You want users to be able to edit their first and last names only on a page or through the endpoint, but inside the controller/service contract, you have code that looks something like this:

 ```php
 $user = $repository->findById($authContext->getUserId());